jtreeves/portfolio-react/README.md

 ### 7. Fill in your project data

-#### A. Fill in each project’s details

-Each project you want to include should have its own file within the data folder.
-In those files, create objects named after their respective project, and add the following keys (and their corresponding values):
+Create an array in the `projects.js` file.
+Each project will be an object inside that array with the following keys (and their corresponding values):

 - title
 - description
 - image
 - repositoryLink
 - deploymentLink

-Export each object at the bottom of its file.

-#### B. Create an array of all projects

-Import each individual project’s object into the main `projects.js` file.
-Create an array called `projects` that contains each of the imported project objects.
-Export the array at the bottom of the file.

 ### 8. Display projects